daemon1995/era_gaming_mods/AMER_HumanAI/HumanAI_readme.txt

 - AI "thinking" radius raised to match SoD default.

-- AI replaces "bad" heroes with "good" ones on first day, and tries to prevent hiring more "bad" ones.
+- AI replaces "bad" heroes with "good" ones on first day.

-- AI hires more heroes than normal, bypassing the normal limits to a desired amount (default 6).
+- AI hires more heroes than normal, bypassing the normal limits to a desired amount (default 6), and dismisses weak heroes to hire better ones.

 - AI consolidates its troops onto its two highest-level heroes, when their heroes are hidden by fog of war.

-- AI consolidates artifacts on its best heroes, assembles artifact combos, and more intelligently equips artifacts.
+- AI consolidates artifacts on its best heroes, assembles artifact combos, sells excess, swaps at turn-end, and more intelligently equips artifacts in general.

-- (Experimental) AI seeks-out Dragon Utopias more frequently.
-    Experimental and off by default beacuse this feature causes AI turns to take longer.

 **===================================================================================**
 **  !!
 AI Cheats, off by default, also configurable in AMER_HumanAI.ini     !!   **
 **===================================================================================**
 - AI gets additional gold each day.